apache/druid/docs/tutorials/tutorial-batch.md

 This spec creates a datasource named "wikipedia".

-From the Ingestion view, open the ... menu and choose `Submit JSON task`.
+From the Ingestion view, click the ellipses next to Tasks and choose `Submit JSON task`.

 ![Tasks view add task](../assets/tutorial-batch-submit-task-01.png "Tasks view add task")

-This will bring up the spec submission dialog where you can paste the spec above.
+This brings up the spec submission dialog where you can paste the spec above.

 ![Query view](../assets/tutorial-batch-submit-task-02.png "Query view")